 Construct Variables Factor Loadings Cronbach's Alpha (correlation coefficient) Interest Understanding the principles of marketing.
 Working on marketing projects 0.82 0.82 0.72 Confidence Your understanding of marketing concepts.
 Your ability to write about marketing concepts 0.88 0.88 0.71 Evaluation Participating in class discussions Working on marketing projects.
 0.72 0.72 0.74 Comparison The marketing course was more challenging The marketing course was more interesting I would take more marketing courses.
-0.60 0.75 0.78 0.72 Choice It allows me more flexibility in my career It offers me more career choices I had prior knowledge of marketing 0.84 0.79 0.74 0.70
+0.60 0.75 0.78 0.72 Choice It offers me more someon chaires 0.84 0.79 0.74 0.70